Skip to main content

 #

-Portfolio rebalancing is one of the most powerful yet underutilized tools for long-term investment success.
-By maintaining your target allocation through disciplined, periodic rebalancing, you:
+Portfolio rebalancing is one of the most powerful yet underutilized tools for long-term success.

-• Manage risk by preventing your portfolio from drifting into unintended risk profiles
+• Manages risk by preventing drift into unintended risk profiles

-• Reduce emotions by following a predetermined, objective framework
+• Reduces emotions by following a predetermined framework

-• Optimize taxes by coordinating rebalancing with tax-loss harvesting
+• Optimizes taxes through coordination with tax-loss harvesting

 Related